-For clarity and succinctness, and to aid the understanding of non-technical readers, only a brief and non-technical summary of the key issues associated with the environmental baseline relevant to the Draft LACAP has been provided here.
+A brief and non-technical summary of the key issues and potential associated with the environmental baseline relevant to the LACAP has been provided below.

 Section 4 of the main body of the SEA Environmental Report contains further detail on baseline environmental characteristics, including a variety of details environmental mapping, for those who wish to develop a more indepth understanding of the environmental baseline.